-Pacifiers, bottles, his thumb, your thumb – is there anything Baby won’t coat in saliva as he explores it?
+Pacifiers, bottles, their thumb, your thumb – is there anything Baby won’t coat in saliva as they explore it?
 While it’s an interesting question, you probably don’t want to be handing Baby too many objects to use to find out.

-The interest in putting things in Baby’s mouth often comes at around the time when his mouth starts to produce a bit more saliva, as a way of gearing up for when he is ready for solid foods in a few weeks.
+The interest in putting things in Baby’s mouth often comes at around the time when their mouth starts to produce a bit more saliva, as a way of gearing up for when they are ready for solid foods in a few weeks.
 The gnawing on things and the extra drool can make parents think they’ve reached the beginning of teething.
 While it’s possible, teething is still probably a few months away, as it usually starts around six months or so.

 Added drool isn’t the only way Baby is growing, either.
-At this point, he is growing somewhere between a half an inch and a whole inch every month.
-He is also building up his neck muscles more and more every day – he may have been able to lift his head on his own for a few weeks now, and from there, his strength and control have only improved since then.
-In only a few weeks, Baby will probably be holding up his head on his own when placed in a sitting position, and from there, it’s just a hop, skip, jump, and great increase in trunk strength before he is sitting up on his own.
+At this point, they are growing somewhere between a half an inch and a whole inch every month.
+They are also building up their neck muscles more and more every day – they may have been able to lift their head on their own for a few weeks now, and from there, their strength and control have only improved since then.
+In only a few weeks, Baby will probably be holding up their head on their own when placed in a sitting position, and from there, it’s just a hop, skip, jump, and great increase in trunk strength before they are sitting up on their own.

 This head and neck strength are crucial building blocks for much of Baby’s development going forward.
-Many of the major milestones coming up are totally dependent on Baby being able to support themselves, so it’s very important to continue to make sure he is getting proper nutrition, and plenty of tummy time to build those strong muscles.
+Many of the major milestones coming up are totally dependent on Baby being able to support themself, so it’s very important to continue to make sure they are getting proper nutrition, and plenty of tummy time to build those strong muscles.

 - Responds to rattle or bell: Beyond just big, scary noises, Baby is now picking up all sorts of audible stimuli.
 If you shake a rattle, or ring a light bell somewhere near Baby, it’s possible that they might pick up on the sound, and try to turn in that direction.